James Berry

 Court of Protection / Medical Treatment

 James has written chapters on Consent and Abortion in four successive editions of Medical Treatment: Decisions and the Law (Bloomsbury Professional).
-Before coming to the Bar, James undertook research comparing English and US law on withdrawal of treatment from severely disabled infants at Harvard Law School.
+Before coming to the Bar, James undertook research comparing English and US law on withdrawal of treatment from severely disabled infants as part of his LLM at Harvard Law School.

 healthcare